paoloserra/MeerKATHI-docs/sphinx/manual/intro/index.rst

 :ref:`flagging`
 ^^^^^^^^^^^^^^^

-This worker flags the data and return statistics on the flags.
+This worker flags the data and returns statistics on the flags.
 As all other workers, it can be run multiple times within a single MeerKATHI run (though this feature is not necessarily useful for many other workers).
 It can flag data based on, e.g., channel-, antenna- and time selection, or using automated algorithms that run on